go-simpler/env/README.md

 ### Default values

-Default values can be specified using the `default:"VALUE"` struct tag:
+Default values can be specified using the `default:"VALUE"` struct tag.

 ```go
 os.Unsetenv("PORT")